perry0513/fraig/README.md

 ```
 - An executable `fraig` should appear after executing the above commands.

-## USAGE
+## Usage
-   - After executing `fraig`, there are multiple operations you could do:
+- After executing `fraig`, there are multiple commands you can play execute:
 1. `CIRRead`: reads in benchmarks in aag format
 2. `CIRPrint`: print circuit information
 3. `CIRSWeep`: perform unused gate sweeping